-Between their legal emancipation in the 1870s and the advent of Nazism 'Jewish Germans' made an extraordinary contribution to the social, political and cultural life of the Wilhelmenian and Habsburg empires and the republics which followed them.
+Between their legal emancipation in the 1870s and the advent of Nazism 'Jewish Germans' made an extraordinary contribution to the social, political and cultural life of the Wihelmenian and Habsburg empires and the republics which followed them.
 Within a contextual study of the effects of this attempted integration on the Jewish population the subject focuses on the reactions of a number of wellknown writers, politicians and intellectuals of Jewish descent (eg Herzl, Buber, Kafka, Feuchtwanger, Rathenau, Horkheimer, Freud) to the so-called 'German-Jewish symbiosis' and their attempts to define and understand their own position within it.

 Note: This subject assumes and requires no knowledge of German.
-It may be counted towards a major sequence in History or Sociology (see requirements for major sequences in these schools).
+It may be counted lowards a major sequence in Sociology (see requirements for a major sequence in this School).